Looking for the best international movers in Kenya?

 Customs Must Inspect Your Shipment

-It’s important to note that all shipments coming into Kenya are subject to inspection by customs authorities.
-Customs inspections are a standard procedure designed to verify the accuracy of declared items, ensure compliance with customs regulations, and maintain the country’s security.
+Kenyan Customs inspections are standard procedures designed to verify the accuracy of declared items to ensure compliance with customs regulations and maintain the country’s security.

-During customs inspection, officials will examine your shipment to assess its contents.
-This may involve physically inspecting the packages, opening containers, or using X-ray machines to scan the items.
+During inspection, officials examine your shipment to assess its contents.
+This may involve inspecting the packages physically, opening containers, or using X-ray machines to scan the items.
 The inspection aims to confirm that the declared items match the documentation provided and to detect prohibited or restricted goods.

-Some Items Will Be Subjected To a Radioactive Analysis
+Some Items Will be Subjected to Radioactive Analysis

-Expect to Pay a 2% Railway Development Levy (RDL) For Your Shipment
+Expect a 2% Railway Development Levy (RDL) Payable for Your Shipment

-This levy applies to all non-diplomatic shipments and is calculated at a rate of 2% of the shipment’s value.
-To determine the amount payable for the RDL, customs authorities assess the declared value of your shipment based on the declared cost of goods, insurance and Freight charges.
-They then calculate 2% of this value, which represents the levy amount that you will be required to pay.
+To determine the amount payable for the RDL, customs authorities assess the declared value of your shipment based on the declared cost of goods, insurance, and freight charges.
+They calculate 2% of this value, which represents the levy amount payable.

 • Passport copy- original might be required